Who is your Ideal Customer?

 they love what you do, appreciate your work/artistry, and all they need are a few details on how to officially book with you.

-Before you’ve built your brand to the point of attracting ideal clients though, the concept of “customers that love you” may seem like a pie in the sky dream, however…
+Before you’ve built your brand to the point of attracting ideal clients however, the concept of “customers that love you” may seem like a pie in the sky dream…just keep this in mind:

 As you build an integrity brand with a website that represents who you are as a company/brand/designer you’ll find that ideal clients start finding you!
 (And they’re so happy that they found you.)

 Identifying your ideal customers is a critical piece of your branding puzzle.

 Click below to watch my video: Who is your ideal customer?

 Ideal customers are more interested in finding out what it takes to book with you than how much you charge for a centerpiece.